Sheep-y/PhoenixPt-Mods/README.md

 Since 0.1 is still used by old mods, and many players are not experts in mod management, I opt for having my mods not work rather than crashing the game, when they are used incorrectly.
 Thanks for your understanding.

+## Compiling

+Steps to build your own dlls from the source code.

+1. Make sure the game is installed in `C:\Program Files\Epic Games\PhoenixPoint`.
+The mods need to reference its dlls.
+2. Download Visual Studio 2019, select ".Net Desktop Development" in the Installer.
+3. Download the [https://github.com/Sheep-y/PhoenixPt-Mods/archive/master.zip whole repo] and extract to a folder.
+4. Double click `PhoenixPt_Mods.sln`.
+This should open all the mods in Visual Studio.
+5. In Build menu, click "Build Solution".
+For the first build you need to be online, and it may take a while.
+6. If everything is fine, you can find the mods in the `distro` folder.

+If things are not fine, well, chances are you need to solve it as a programmer.
+We need modders.
+Come join us!

 ## Tech Tree